Matt Napoleon

-Matt Napoleon (born August 18, 1977) is a retired American soccer goalkeeper who played professionally in Major League Soccer and the USL A-League.
+Matt Napoleon (born August 18, 1977) is an American retired soccer goalkeeper who played professionally in Major League Soccer and the USL A-League.
 He was a member of the United States men's national under-20 soccer team at the 1997 FIFA World Youth Championship.

 Player

 Youth

 Growing up, Napoleon played for the FC Delco youth club and graduated from Neshaminy High School in 1995.
-He attended Columbia University, playing on the men’s soccer team for three seasons.
+He attended Columbia University, playing on the men's soccer team for three seasons.

 Professional

 On January 15, 1998, Napoleon signed a professional contract with MLS Project 40.
 The league placed him with the Miami Fusion.
 He played four games for the Fusion in 1998 in addition to playing for the Project 40 team which competed in the USISL A-League.
 On January 19, 1999, the Fusion traded Napoleon to the Columbus Crew for Tim Sahaydak.
 Napoleon spent two seasons with the Crew before moving to the Colorado Rapids.
 On April 14, 2001, the Rapids waived Napoleon.
 In May 2001, he signed with the Portland Timbers of the USL A-League.
 He went on loan to the Dallas Burn during the 2001 season.
-In 2002, Napoleon remained with the Timbers, going on loan to the Dallas Burn on July 13, 2002 for a U.S. Open Cup game.
+In 2002, Napoleon remained with the Timbers, going on loan to the Dallas Burn on July 13, 2002, for a U.S. Open Cup game.
 In August and September 2002, he went repeatedly on loan to the Colorado Rapids, but never entered a league game.
 Napoleon retired in January 2003.
 However, he came out of retirement and made an appearance for the Charlotte Eagles in 2003 before retiring again.